-Previous randomised controlled trials (RCTs) and meta-analyses have demonstrated beneficial effects of exercise during and following cancer treatment on muscle mass and strength, fatigue, cardiorespiratory fitness, physical function (PF) and self-reported quality of life (QoL).1-5 The effect of exercise on self-reported QoL and self-reported PF may be related to characteristics of the intervention, including the timing, duration and mode of the intervention delivery, as well as exercise characteristics, including frequency, intensity, type and time (often referred to as exercise FITT factors).
+Previous randomised controlled trials (RCTs) and meta-analyses have demonstrated beneficial effects of exercise during and following cancer treatment on muscle mass and strength, fatigue, cardiorespiratory fitness, physical function (PF) and self-reported quality of life (QoL).^{1-5} The effect of exercise on self-reported QoL and self-reported PF may be related to characteristics of the intervention, including the timing, duration and mode of the intervention delivery, as well as exercise characteristics, including frequency, intensity, type and time (often referred to as exercise FITT factors).6

-Previous systematic reviews and meta-analyses on the effects of exercise on self-reported QoL and PF during and following cancer treatment have reported small-to-moderate effects.
-The effects of exercise may vary with the specifics of the exercise intervention.9 10 Insight into differences in effects regarding intervention-related (ie, intervention timing, duration and delivery mode) and exercise-related characteristics (ie, FITT factors) for patients with cancer is required in order to identify which exercise prescriptions are effective to improve QoL and PF.
-Unfortunately, only limited so-called second-generation studies have directly compared different intervention-related and exercise-related characteristics.
-For example, an RCT comparing aerobic exercise (AE) with resistance exercise (RE) in patients with prostate cancer during androgen deprivation treatment demonstrated a larger effect of RE than AE compared with usual care on QoL, while intervention effects did not differ significantly by exercise type in patients with breast cancer.
-Previous RCTs have also found evidence for a dose-response relationship of exercise intensity or volume on QoL and PF.
+Previous systematic reviews and meta-analyses on the effects of exercise on self-reported QoL and PF during and following cancer treatment have reported small-to-moderate effects.^{2 7 8} The effects of exercise may vary with the specifics of the exercise intervention.
+9 10 Insight into differences in effects regarding intervention-related (ie, intervention timing, duration and delivery mode) and exercise-related characteristics (ie. FITT factors) for patients with cancer is required in order to identify which exercise prescriptions are effective to improve QoL and PF.11 Unfortunately, only limited so-called second-generation studies have directly compared different intervention-related and exercise-related characteristics.
+For example, an RCT comparing aerobic exercise (AE) with resistance exercise (RE) in patients with prostate cancer during androgen deprivation treatment demonstrated a larger effect of RE than AE compared with usual care on QoL,10 while intervention effects did not differ significantly by exercise type in patients with breast cancer.
+12 Previous RCTs have also found evidence for a dose-response relationship of exercise intensity or volume on QoL4 13 and PF.9

-We recently conducted an individual patient data (IPD) meta-analysis of 34 RCTs, as part of the Predicting Optimal cAncer RehabIlitation and Supportive care (POLARIS) study and found that exercise significantly improved self-reported QoL and PF.
-These effects were not moderated by demographic (age, sex, marital status and education) or clinical (body mass index, cancer type and treatment and presence of metastasis) characteristics.
-However, larger effects were found for supervised than for unsupervised interventions.
+We recently conducted an individual patient data (IPD) meta-analysis of 34 RCTs, as part of the Predicting Optimal cAncer Rehabilitation and Supportive care (POLARIS) study11 and found that exercise significantly improved self-reported QoL and PF.14 These effects were not moderated by demographic (age, sex, marital status and education) or clinical (body mass index, cancer type and treatment and presence of metastasis) characteristics.14 However, larger effects were found for supervised than for unsupervised interventions.14 the eligible studies were able to share their data, only 49% of eligible RCTs were included.

-While an IPD meta-analysis has the advantage of allowing standardised analytic techniques across studies and testing of interactions of the intervention with demographic and clinical characteristics at the patient level, it is susceptible to retrieval bias.
-Because not all principal investigators of the eligible studies were able to share their data, only 49% of eligible RCTs were included.
 Because intervention-related and exercise-related characteristics are set at study level, an aggregate data meta-analysis is appropriate to investigate optimal intervention and exercise characteristics and allows for the inclusion of a larger number of studies.
 Therefore, we conducted an aggregate data meta-analysis on RCTs identified in the POLARIS study, supplemented by more recent RCTs to further increase statistical power.
 We aimed to evaluate the effects of exercise on self-reported QoL and self-reported PF and to identify which specific intervention-related and exercise-related characteristics were effective for patients with cancer.